ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

 Linting
 =======

-In order the validate or check for sanity of xml generated planamo provides `lint` command to review the tool and identifies if all checks are OK.
+In order the validate or check for sanity of xml generated planamo provides :code:`lint` command to review the tool and identifies if all checks are OK.
 The output will look something like this

 .. code-block:: bash